Canon 5D Mark IV vs Fujifilm X-Pro2

-The Canon EOS 5D Mark IV and the Fujifilm X-Pro2 are two digital cameras that were revealed to the public, respectively, in August 2016 and January 2016.
+The Canon EOS 5D Mark IV and the Fujifilm X-Pro2 are two digital cameras that were officially introduced, respectively, in August 2016 and January 2016.
 The 5D Mark IV is a DSLR, while the X-Pro2 is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (5D Mark IV) and an APS-C (X-Pro2) sensor.
-The Canon has a resolution of 30.1 megapixel, whereas the Fujifilm provides 24 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 30.1 megapixels, whereas the Fujifilm provides 24 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 5D Mark IV vs Fujifilm X-Pro2

 An illustration of the physical size and weight of the Canon 5D Mark IV and the Fujifilm X-Pro2 is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-Pro2 is considerably smaller (33 percent) than the Canon 5D Mark IV.
 Moreover, the X-Pro2 is substantially lighter (44 percent) than the 5D Mark IV.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.